steruyuki99/steruyuki99/README.md

 - 🔭 I’m currently studying at University at Malaysia
 - 🌱 I’m currently learning on Machine Learning and some web development (React.JS)
+- 🥅 Current Goals: Create a lot of personal projects
 - 😄 Pronouns: he/him

 <br/>